DataDog/documentation/content/en/tracing/setup_overview/open_standards/_index.md

 If your applications and services are instrumented with OpenTelemetry libraries, you can choose between two paths for getting the tracing data to the Datadog backend:

-1. [Send traces to the OpenTelemetry collector, and use the Datadog exporter to send it to Datadog][3], or
+1. [Send traces to the OpenTelemetry collector, and use the Datadog exporter to forward them to Datadog][3], or

-2. [Ingest traces with the Datadog Agent, which sends it to Datadog][4].
+2. [Ingest traces with the Datadog Agent, which collects them for Datadog][4].

-{{< img src="tracing/setup/open_standards/dd-otel-options.png" alt="Map options for generating tracing data and sending it to observability products.">}}
+{{< img src="tracing/setup/open_standards/otel-flow.png" alt="Map options for generating tracing data and sending it to observability products.">}}

 ## Connect OpenTelemetry traces and logs